sunomura/commercialization-public/manufacture/iot/create-a-basic-image.md

 cd c:\BSP
 build.cmd
 ```
-For more information on available bsps, see [Windows 10 IoT Core BSPs](https://developer.microsoft.com/windows/iot/docs/bsp).
+For more information on available bsps, see [Windows 10 IoT Core BSPs](https://docs.microsoft.com/windows/iot-core/commercialize-your-device/CreateBSP).

 ### Build packages

-Get your environment ready to create products by building all of the packages in the working folders.
+From the IoT Core Shell, get your environment ready to create products by building all of the packages in the working folders.

 ```
 buildpkg All